jaacu/laravel-model-hashids/README.md

 }
 ```

-Now using default laravel routing methods will use the hashid insted of the normal id
+Now using default laravel routing implicint binding will use the hashid insted of the normal id

 ### Examples